 A recycling program should be considered an investment in the welfare of your school and the environment.
 Your school will not only provide students with an education in recycling, it will encourage a lifetime of good recycling habits.
 The monetary pay off will be seen with the savings in waste disposal fees.
-As your waste disposal needs shift to a larger volume of recyclables, there will be less need for trash disposal, and as a result a reduction in costs.
+As your waste disposal needs shift to a larger volume of recyclables, there will be less need for trash disposal, which is more costly.
 Furthermore, when your school sees how one simple initiative can produce so many positive changes, the benefits of other environmental initiatives may be seen as the next step toward a greener, healthier school.